What is the power of a form?

 The work of the governance team was done with great support from legal consultants and Common Field’s staff and by using such tools as conference calls, shared online documents, and email.
 At one point in the governance team’s work, we were debating some of the fine points in the proposed bylaws.
 Perhaps buffered by distance, I took a philosophical side trip in my email response, citing artists Wendell Berry, Martha Graham, and Pauline Oliveros.
 My email message follows.

 Note: My 20-year-old friends find it hard to believe that I actually write this way in an email message.
-In truth, the footnotes were added after the fact.
+In truth, the original didn’t include footnotes.

 A form beyond legal structures